Sepp van den Berg: Loan to Preston North End

 On 1 February 2021, Van den Berg joined EFL Championship side Preston North End on loan for the remainder of the 2020–21 season.
 Five days later, he made his debut for Preston as a substitute for Paul Huntington in a 1–2 home league defeat by Rotherham United.

-On 21 June 2021, Van den Berg extended his loan to Preston by an additional 12 months, to an 18 month loan deal, to remain at the club for the 2021–22 season.
-He scored his first professional goal in a 4-2 win at Morecambe in the EFL Cup in August 2021.
+On 21 June 2021, Van den Berg extended his loan to Preston by an additional 12 months, to an 18-month loan deal, to remain at the club for the 2021–22 season.
+He scored his first professional goal in a 4–2 win at Morecambe in the EFL Cup in August 2021.

 Loan to Schalke 04

-On 30 August 2022, van den Berg joined Bundesliga side Schalke 04 on a season-long loan.
+On 30 August 2022, Van den Berg joined Bundesliga side Schalke 04 on a season-long loan.
+He played only nine times for Die Königsblauen due to sustaining a serious ankle injury, and was unable to stop the side being relegated to the 2.
+Bundesliga.

+Loan to Mainz 05

+On 13 July 2023, Van den Berg joined Mainz 05 on loan for the duration of the 2023–24 season.
+On 12 August 2023, he made his debut for the club in a DFB-Pokal match against SV Elversberg, coming as a substitute.
+On 19 December, he scored his first goal for Mainz, an equaliser in a 1–1 Bundesliga draw against Borussia Dortmund.
+On 17 February 2024, he scored the only goal in a 1–0 win over FC Augsburg.

+Brentford

+On 22 August 2024, Van den Berg joined fellow Premier League side Brentford for a reported fee of £20 million, with an additional £5 million in bonuses.
+He signed a five-year contract with the club.

 International career

 Van den Berg is a youth international for the Netherlands.
-After accruing 10 caps and 3 goals for Netherlands U19’s, Van den Berg made his debut for Netherlands U21’s in a 5-0 win against Wales on 12th October 2021.
+After accruing 10 caps and 3 goals for Netherlands U19's, Van den Berg made his debut for Netherlands U21's in a 5–0 win against Wales on 12 October 2021.

 Personal life

-His younger brother Rav plays for PEC Zwolle in the Eredivisie.
+His younger brother Rav is also a footballer, and plays for Cologne in the 1.
+Bundesliga.